September 09, 2019

 The Greater New Haven Community Index 2016 is an update of DataHaven's popular 2013 report.
 Published in October 2016, the report is approximately 80 pages in length and contains over 50 infographics and tables related to well-being in the Greater New Haven area.
 It makes use of results from the DataHaven Community Wellbeing Survey and dozens of other federal, state, and local data sources.

-To download the full 2016 report, please click here or click on the "Download Full Report" button at the top of this page.
+To download the full 2016 report, please click here.
 An interactive Connecticut data mapper, with additional information on towns and zip codes that correspond to this report, is embedded within our dashboard page.

 In October 2013, DataHaven's 86-page report (click here to download PDF) illustrated the opportunities and challenges that face the metropolitan area where Greater New Haven residents live, work, and play.
 The report contains numerous maps and infographics about economic and social issues in the region.

 The health chapter of this report is a comprehensive assessment benefiting from a collaborative approach led by the Partnership for a Healthier Greater New Haven — a coalition of public health, health care, government, and civic leaders, including Yale New Haven Hospital.
 DataHaven and the Community Alliance for Research and Engagement (CARE) at Yale School of Public Health formed a scientific partnership to develop and simultaneously conduct the DataHaven Community Wellbeing Survey and CARE New Haven Health Survey, which collectively represent the largest and most comprehensive surveys ever conducted in our region.